DylanSatow/CudaNeuralNetwork/README.md

 - Claude for helping me write this readme (shhhhh)

 ## Contact
-For questions or feedback, please open an issue in the repository.
+For questions or feedback (or to give me a job), please contact me at my email @dms2315@columbia.edu